Garden waste terms and conditions

 Collection commencement and frequency

 Garden waste will be collected fortnightly.
 The service will be suspended for two weeks of the year during the Christmas/New Year holiday period which will be advertised on the Council’s website.
 This provides greater resilience for refuse, food and recycling collections during a period when collection day changes occur due to bank holidays.
-In addition, garden waste collections may be suspended to assist with waste and recycling collection during periods of significant service difficulty such as severe weather conditions.
+In addition, garden waste collections may be suspended to assist with waste and recycling collection during periods of significant service difficulty, such as severe weather conditions.
+The current global pandemic may result in the loss of staff resource and, on occasion, we may need to use these resources for refuse and recycling collections.

 Once payment has been received from a new customer we will aim to deliver the garden waste bin or paper sacks within 10 working days.
 A receipt will be issued by email or where requested a receipt number can be provided verbally to those making a payment over the telephone.
 The licence sticker will normally be sent to customers within 10 working days of payment.
 Customers who purchase a licence in advance of the service year will receive their licence/s by the end of March.